bgonzalezbustamante/demo-regularisation/README.md

 ## Overview

 This repository contains a demonstration for R of regularisation, shrinkage, and cross-validation methods.
+The application of these techniques is for illustrative purposes only.
+Part of this code has been used in the following article:

+- González-Bustamante, B. (2021).
+Early Government Responses to COVID-19 in South America. *World Development, 137*, 105180.
+DOI: [10.1016/j.worlddev.2020.105180](https://doi.org/10.1016/j.worlddev.2020.105180)

+Further details and different applications on this [GitHub repository](https://bgonzalezbustamante.github.io/COVID-19-South-America/).

 ## Metadata and Preservation